orbitdb-archive/orbit/README.md

 TODO: return value, thrown errors, example

 #### get(channel, lessThanHash, greaterThanHash, amount)
 Get messages from a channel.
-Returns an `Array` of messages.
+Returns a Promise that resolves to an `Array` of messages.

-TODO: params, thrown errors
+TODO: params, thrown errors, example

 #### getPost(hash)
 Get the contents of a message.